inca-viewer/inca/README.md

 Written in a simple scripting language - AutoHotkey<br>
 If it's not exactly what you want, change it.
 It re-compiles in under a second<br>
 You don't need to be a programmer and it's really easy to customize.<br>
+Just snip out the bits you don't like and write any features you want.<br>
 Both Source and Compile buttons are in settings on the opening browser tab<br>

 # Usage